Period Poverty: Why one in ten young women in the UK struggle to afford Pads or Tampons

 Youth unemployment has decreased, but zero-hours contracts mean that wages vary massively from week to week, making it very difficult to manage money effectively.
 What’s more, the National Living Wage – which has given a pay boost to more than 300,000 low-income earners – does not extend to under-25s.
 Even those who go to university may not receive enough maintenance support to pay their rent – let alone their bills.

-The media interest in “period poverty” originally focused on the case of a schoolgirl using a sock because her lone mother could not afford to buy sanitary items.
+The media interest in “period poverty” originally focused on the case of a schoolgirl using a sock because her lone mother could not afford to buy period items.
 The topic of periods has traditionally been a taboo, but such examples need to be shared, to shame the nation into action.

-Scotland, at least, is piloting offering free sanitary products to women and girls.
+Scotland, at least, is piloting offering free period products to women and girls.
 Meanwhile in England, schools are being asked to use their discretion (and their already tight budgets) to decide for themselves how to respond.
 Further education colleges and schools also need to consider what they might do about this issue.

 But the basic problem is that, despite being one of the wealthiest countries in the world, there is a growing number of young people who do not have enough to cover the basic costs of shelter, food, fuel and hygiene.
 As well as dealing with this particular issue, it’s necessary to tackle the root causes of this problem, so that people can live with dignity and decency in society.